 Goals and goal setting

-Goals as defined by Latham and Locke (2002), are “the object or aim of an action, for example, to attain a specific standard of proficiency, usually within a specified time limit.”
+Latham and Locke (2002) define goals as “the object or aim of an action, for example, to attain a specific standard of proficiency, usually within a specified time limit.”
 In other words, goals are the competency levels that employees need to achieve to fulfill their job roles and function at the highest level.
 Goals are also a useful mechanism that allows management to assess employee-performance.
 Hence, the need for goal setting, implementation, and management to track and manage goals in relation to personal development.

 Goal setting, as defined by AssessTEAM, is the process of defining goals on an employee level, team level, and company-wide level.